radio massacre international

 In spring 2012, by invitation, Steve Dinsdale took to the stage at Awakenings and E-Day concerts as a solo artist for the first time, playing exctracts from his first three albums.
 R.M.I. activity resumed in late 2012 with another show at The Awakenings concerts and some intensive recording which would eventually result in the Eavesdropping/Still/Threads trilogy.
 In May 2013 after returning to Chorlton to perform a follow up church concert, they once again jetted off to the USA to perform a triumphant show at The Gatherings, and make several radio appearances.

 The band were temporarily put on hold due to illness, but re-emerged in late 2015 to play the Awakenings concerts, and make a debut appearance at the B-Wave festival in Belgium, augmented this time by Jez Creek and John Christian.
-Over the last couple of years the band has developed a presence on Bandcamp, offering uncut archive sessions and new material, and there is plenty more in the pipeline.
+A lot of behind the scenes work organising archive material and consolidating their position on Bandcamp kept RMI out of the spotlight for much of the late 2010's but they returned to play a couple of well received concerts at Rugeley Pavilion in 2019 and 2023.

 radio massacre international's sound defies categorization it is more magical than musical. the music is, first and foremost, improvisational. it is loose in structure but also searching. r.m,i. is all about generating the happy accidents that occur at the ever-changing intersection of multiple moving bodies. when two sequences converge fascinating things happen opening rhythmic and textural options that just moments before were closed to view. it is the creation and exploration of those options that dominates what r.m,i. does in its music.